Are you an equipment vendor?

 2. If your customer is going to be offered much higher rates than they expect we would not expect you to have to have an uncomfortable conversation with your customer about rates.

-3. Customer Financing: Education is Important
+3. The Customer is YOU

 If you only sell new equipment and all your customers have 700+ credit scores, quite honestly Smarter Finance USA may not be the best choice for you.